literalplus/simplegiveall/README.md

 Contributing
 -------------
-If you have some enhancements, feel free to submit a pull request.<br>
+If you have enhancements, pull requests are always appreciated! :)

 Building
 ---------